Rohingya people: British colonial rule

 British policy encouraged Bengali inhabitants from adjacent regions to migrate into the then lightly populated and fertile valleys of Arakan as farm labourers.
 The East India Company extended the Bengal Presidency to Arakan.
 There was no international boundary between Bengal and Arakan and no restrictions on migration between the regions.
 In the early 19th century, thousands of Bengalis from the Chittagong region settled in Arakan seeking work.
-It is hard to know whether these new Bengal migrants were the same population that was deported by force to Bengal's Chittagong during the Burmese conquest in the 18th century and later returned to Arakan as a result of British policy or they were a new migrant population with no ancestral roots to Arakan.
+It is hard to know whether these new Bengal migrants were the same population that was deported by force to Bengal's Chittagong during the Burmese conquest in the 18th century and later returned to Arakan as a result of British policy or if they were a new migrant population with no ancestral roots to Arakan.

 The British census of 1872 reported 58,255 Muslims in Akyab District.
 By 1911, the Muslim population had increased to 178,647.
 The waves of migration were primarily due to the requirement of cheap labour from British India to work in the paddy fields.
 Immigrants from Bengal, mainly from the Chittagong region, "moved en masse into western townships of Arakan".
 Albeit Indian immigration to Burma was a nationwide phenomenon, not just restricted to Arakan.
 For these reasons historians believed that most Rohingyas arrived with the British colonialists in the 19th and 20th centuries with some tracing their ancestry much further.